FebraS/qrtools/README.md

 a Simple Tool for generate QR Code

-usage :
+Usage :

 > $python qrtools.py -g "string" -o "output file name"

 ## Before using the tool
-before using this tool, you must install the qrcode module so that the tools run properly.
+Before using this tool, you must install the qrcode module so that the tools run properly.

 > pip install qrcode